Left-facing arrow icon in white color, commonly used for navigation or forward actions.

 What is the VSME and why was it created?

-The Voluntary Sustainability Reporting Standard for SMEs (VSME) a voluntary ESG reporting framework designed for non-listed micro, small, and medium-sized enterprises.
-It fills a critical gap: allowing SMEs to report on sustainability in a credible, structured way without the burdens typically associated with comprehensive standards like the ESRS.
+The Voluntary Sustainability Reporting Standard for SMEs (VSME) is an ESG reporting framework tailored to non-listed micro, small, and medium-sized enterprises.
+Developed by the European Financial Reporting Advisory Group (EFRAG) under a mandate by the European Commission's September 2023 SME Relief Package, the VSME was delivered in December 2024.
+It fills a long-standing gap: allowing SMEs to report on sustainability in a credible, structured, and proportionate way without the burdens of full compliance with the ESRS (European Sustainability Reporting Standards).

 Core principles of the VSME

-Unlike the ESRS, which require a double materiality assessment, the VSME standard introduces the more SME-friendly "if applicable" principle.
-This means disclosures only need to be completed when relevant to the company’s operations.
+Instead of requiring a double materiality assessment like the ESRS, the VSME adopts an "if applicable" principle, meaning disclosures only need to be completed when they're relevant to the company’s operations.
 If a requirement doesn’t apply, it can be omitted with no justification needed.
-This reduces both reporting burden and complexity while still maintaining transparency.

-If published, the report should ideally be updated annually and aligned with the company’s financial reporting cycle.
+The VSME is designed to facilitate ESG communication between SMEs and stakeholders like banks, buyers, or investors.
+Although reports are voluntary, it is recommended to publish annually, ideally aligned with the company’s financial reporting cycle.
 Companies may choose to withhold sensitive or confidential data, provided they clearly state this within the report.
-For SME parent companies, a consolidated VSME report is recommended, exempting subsidiaries from separate disclosures.
+Parent companies may submit a consolidated report, exempting subsidiaries from separate disclosures.

 How is the VSME structured?